DamonGeelen/Connect-Four-AI/README.md

 ## Acknowledgments

-- The Connect Four game logic used in this project is based on the version provided by Codecademy.com, available [here](https://www.codecademy.com/courses/learn-the-basics-of-artificial-intelligence-with-minimax/projects/minimax-connect-four).
+- The Connect Four game logic used in this project (found in connect_four.py) is based on the version provided by Codecademy.com, available [here](https://www.codecademy.com/courses/learn-the-basics-of-artificial-intelligence-with-minimax/projects/minimax-connect-four).

 ## Contact